Hacienda Under the Oaks: Bold colors say ‘bienvenido’ at builder’s personal residence By Sally Keeney Correspondent

 Eventually Howlett wants to distract mosquitoes by berming and back-filling an area to create a running waterfall using recycled water.
 But until then, there’s always the soaking tub for relaxation.

 Move-in was on the 15th and it went well.
 Being in feels very good.
 The colors work.
 The floor finish is impressive.
 The stained finish on the interior doors is beautiful.
 The kitchen countertop goes very well.
 It’s been neat starting up all the new appliances.
 I’ve cooked several meals already.
 The Zephyr range hood is striking.
 The built-ins by the fireplace, after getting the books and handicrafts on the shelves, lend that homey feeling.
+We went to this USPS Blog to change our address.

 There’s a long list of things to do and I’m going to pace myself.
 Life has been stressful and I’m going to find ways to relax.
 The landscape infrastructure is unique with gravel pathways bordered by site-made curbs in which tumbled glass found at the landfill got embedded.
 Site-made stepping stones are at every entryway and pathway.
 They’ve got embedded river stones and are colored to match the color of the exterior concrete slabs.
 River stone is also acting as mulch in the raised beds my son and I built.
 Down the road in a couple of months we’ll start putting in some plantings.